 bkput.
 For more information, see Converting an IRDataCurve or IRFunctionCurve Object.

 Sigma — Annualized price volatilities required by Black model

 Annualized price volatilities required by the Black model, specified as a

 Characteristics of underlying bonds, specified as a row vector with three

 (optionally four) columns or

 specifying characteristics of underlying bonds in the form:

 [CleanPrice CouponRate Maturity Face]

-Settlement date, specified as a serial date number or date character
+Settlement date, specified as a scalar string, date character vector, or

 (Optional) Number of coupons per year for the underlying bond, specified